 Menthol is an anti-bacterial, anti-viral, and antifungal agent.
 It also has analgesic properties.
 It can, therefore, help in reducing throat pain, and kill off some bacteria and viruses causing sore throat, relieving the symptoms of sore throat.

-7. Oregano Tea:
+7. Oregano Tea

+Oregano tea is a bit more savory than the other teas we’ve discussed but could be a nice addition to your tea regimen.
+This herb is scientifically proven to have anti-inflammatory and anti-viral activity.
 Apart from that it also has an analgesic effect that can help relieve your sore throat pain.

 You can have it in several ways.
-You can either get oregano extracts that you can add to your tea, or you can steep fresh oregano leaves in hot water with your tea.
+You can either get oregano extracts that you can add to your tea, or you can steep fresh or dried oregano leaves in hot water with your tea.